Back to All Events

 Witnessing an Archetype / Eric Horan

-During September and October in the 1980’s one might have seen several shrimpers along the oceanfront waters at Hilton Head and other neighboring barrier islands.
-Today we’re lucky to see two or three boats.
-The South Carolina Department of Natural Resources (SCDNR) reports that shrimp trawling licenses are now about 1/4 of what they were in the 1980’s.
-It’s easy to point to market pressure from lower priced Chinese and farm imports and skyrocketing increases in all associated expenses: maintaining a boat, labor and fuel, along with overall increased cost of living.
+In the 1980s, it was common to see numerous shrimpers along the oceanfront at Hilton Head and neighboring barrier islands.
+Today, we are lucky to see two or three.
+The South Carolina Department of Natural Resources reports that shrimp trawling licenses have declined to about one-fourth of what they were forty years ago, driven by market pressure from lower-priced imports and skyrocketing operational costs.

 Previous